Englewood Personal Injury Attorney

 In Wollerman v.
 Grand Union Stores, Inc., 47 N.J.
 426, 429-430 (1966), the Court held that where string beans are sold from bins on a self-service basis there is a probability that some will fall or be dropped on the floor either by defendant’s employees or by customers.
 Since plaintiff would not be in a position to prove whether a particular string bean was dropped by an employee or another customer (or how long it was on the floor) a showing of this type of operation is sufficient to put the burden on the defendant to come forward with proof that defendant did what was reasonably necessary (made periodic inspections and clean-up) in order to protect a customer against the risk of injury likely to be generated by defendant’s mode of operation.
 Presumably, however, the burden of proof remains on plaintiff to prove lack of reasonable care on defendant’s part.
 If defendant fails to produce evidence of reasonable care, the jury may infer that the fault was probably his.

-Contact Mark Law Firm, Supermarket Slip and Fall Attorneys
+Contact Mark Law Firm, Supermarket Slip and Fall Attorney

 Receive a consultation from our New Jersey Supermarket Slip and Fall attorney regarding your accident.
 Once you have retained our injury law firm we will diligently represent you in obtaining compensation for your Supermarket Slip and Fall injury.
 Contact Mark Law Firm, about your Supermarket Slip and Fall today about any injuries you may have sustained due to a Supermarket Slip and Fall.
-Contact Mark Law Firm, and speak to one of our Supermarket Slip and Fall lawyers today by calling 888-734-8287 or 908-375-6767.
-Also, feel free to speak to one of our attorneys online by filing out our contact us sheet on the top page of this website.
+Contact Mark Law Firm, and speak to our Supermarket Slip and Fall team today by calling 888-734-8287 or 908-375-6767.
+Also, feel free to speak to our team online by filing out our contact us sheet on the top page of this website.